It’s Time to Extend Executive Protection to the Digital Realm

 - One in four devices are infected with malware

-- Nine in 10 cell phones and tablets lack security software
+- 9 out of 10 cell phones and tablets lack security software

 Any device on the home network – whether a work or personal laptop, tablet, or smartphone – is easy prey for a cybercriminal who can bypass security controls and move laterally across the network to steal corporate secrets or plant ransomware.
 The reputational, financial, and personal damage to the executive and the business is untold.